silentsakky/zarafa-webapp-passwd/README.md

 ## Notes
 - Feedback/Bug Reports are welcome
-- if anyone is good at creating icons then please help me add a good icon to change password tab (credits will be given)
+- If anyone is good at creating icons then please help me add a good icon to change password tab (credits will be given)

 ## Todo
-- add password strength meter on client side, so user can create complex passwords
+- Add password strength meter on client side, so user can create complex passwords
-- check on client side for empty fields
+- Check on client side for empty fields